Islam Channel

 Islam Channel is a UK-based, free-to-air, English language, Islamic-focused satellite television channel and online media platform funded by advertising and donations.
-It was founded in 2004 by Mohamed Ali Harrath (born 1963), a Tunisian activist and businessman; his son, Mohamed Harrath, is now its Chief Executive Officer.
+It was founded in 2004 by Mohamed Ali Harrath, a Tunisian activist and businessman; his son, Mohamed Harrath, is now its chief executive officer.
 It was reported in 2008 that UK government research found that 59% of British Muslims watched the channel.
 It broadcasts across Europe, the Middle East and Africa, and is streamed live on the internet.
 Islam Channel began broadcasting in March 2004 on Sky Digital channel 836, but subsequently moved to channel 813, then 806, now 737.
 In April 2010, it launched on Freesat channel 693.
 In 2015, Islam Channel Urdu was launched.
-In 2017 both channels launched on Virgin Media; Islam Channel can be watched on 838 and Islam Channel Urdu on 839.
-In 2018 Islam Channel Urdu was subsequently moved to channel 851, then 766, now 755.
+In 2017, both channels launched on Virgin Media; Islam Channel can be watched on 838 and Islam Channel Urdu on 839.
+In 2018, Islam Channel Urdu was subsequently moved to channel 851, then 766, then 755, now 745.
 On 18 October 2022, Islam Channel Bangla was launched on Sky 784.

-In 2021 Islam Channel launched new apps to offer enhanced VOD and live-streaming services.
+In 2021, Islam Channel launched new apps to offer enhanced VOD and live-streaming services.

-Since its launch, the channel has expanded its range of programming, including programmes regarding current affairs, education, Islamic values, Islamic doctrine, entertainment, lifestyle and children’s programming as well as domestic, financial and community related topics.
+Since its launch, the channel has expanded its range of programming, including programmes regarding current affairs, education, Islamic values, Islamic doctrine, entertainment, lifestyle and children's programming as well as domestic, financial and community related topics.

 In March 2021, Islam Channel became a BARB reported channel and in April 2021, based on an analysis of BARB data, it was reported to be the top channel watched by British Asians during the first week of Ramadan.

 Popular programmes

 There are a number of programmes which cover entertainment, current affairs, community activities, women's issues, and Islamic education including shows such as IC Kids, IslamiQA, the Review Show and Living the Life.

-In 2021 its Review Show focused on dispelling fears amongst the Muslim community about the Covid 19 vaccine.
+In 2021, its Review Show focused on dispelling fears amongst the Muslim community about COVID-19 vaccines.

 Islam Channel hosts regular live charity appeals by its charity partners.
-In 2020 one such appeal raised £1.5 million in a single night’s fundraising.
+In 2020 one such appeal raised £1.5 million in a single night's fundraising.

-In November 2020, Islam Channel appointed its first female Head of Production, Mars El Brogy, who came from the London Evening Standard and The Independent, where she had been head of video production.
+In November 2020, Islam Channel appointed its first female Head of Production, Mars El Brogy, who came from the Evening Standard and The Independent, where she had been head of video production.
 Previously, she had worked for the independent Maverick Television, as well as spending 5 years as a producer at the BBC.

 Conferences organised by Islam Channel

 Islam Channel Business Awards

-In 2019 Islam Channel held its first business awards, to celebrate and showcase the diversity and success of Muslim businesses and entrepreneurs in the UK.
-The awards ceremony was hosted by BBC London’s Asad Ahmad and winners ranged across many business sectors from fashion to investment, travel to real estate, taking in businesses of all sizes.
-Ahmad was quoted as saying: “I am glad to support the Islam Channel Business Awards, which recognise leading Muslim businesses serving Britain.
+In 2019, Islam Channel held its first business awards, to celebrate and showcase the diversity and success of Muslim businesses and entrepreneurs in the UK.
+The awards ceremony was hosted by BBC London's Asad Ahmad and winners ranged across many business sectors from fashion to investment, travel to real estate, taking in businesses of all sizes.
+Ahmad was quoted as saying: "I am glad to support the Islam Channel Business Awards, which recognise leading Muslim businesses serving Britain.
 Their contribution is invaluable, employing millions of people and generating billions of pounds for the UK economy."